ZuoXinyue/PAT-Agent/README.md

 ```
 PAT-Agent-Submission/
-├── Appendix/                 # Additional results not provided in the paper due to space constraint
+├── Appendix/                 # Additional results not provided in the PAT-Agent paper due to space constraint
 │   ├── Interface_Screenshots/
 │   ├── Prompt_Example/
 │   ├── RQ1/